claudio966/easyONE/README.md

 :private_fireege_endpoint: http://localhost:2616
 :public_fireedge_endpoint: http://localhost:2616
 ```
-In this way, it's necessary replace `http://localhost:2616` by your IP or DNS server.
+In this way, it's necessary replace `http://localhost:2616` by your IP or DNS.

 ### Iniatializing the ONE server